A Brief History

 St. Nicholas is the patron saint of a host of cities and towns, and also of children, sailors and fishermen, coopers, broadcasters (?), merchants, brewers, repentant thieves, pharmacists (I did not know they needed one…), the falsely accused and pawnbrokers (the 3 gold balls symbolizing pawn shops is said to stem from the 3 bags of gold given to the girls) among others.

 Knowing now all the incredible acts attributed to St. Nicholas, the Santa Claus delivery of presents each Christmas does not seem all that difficult to accept!
-With Christmas fast approaching, please share with out other readers what you would most like to receive for Christmas.
+Question for students (and subscribers): With Christmas fast approaching, please share with out other readers what you would most like to receive for Christmas in the comments section below this article.

 Your readership is much appreciated!